Can Tuna and Salmon Be Used in Same Loaf Recipe?

 Instructions

-2. In a large bowl, combine the flaked tuna and salmon.
+2. In a large bowl, combine 1 cup flaked tuna and 1 cup flaked salmon, ensuring even distribution.

-4. Stir in chopped onion, celery, bell pepper, salt, pepper, garlic powder, lemon zest, and fresh herbs.
+4. Stir in 1/4 cup each of chopped onion, celery, and bell pepper, along with 1 tsp salt, 1/2 tsp black pepper, 1 tsp garlic powder, 1 tbsp lemon zest, and 2 tbsp chopped parsley or dill.

-5. Transfer the mixture to the prepared loaf pan, pressing down gently to remove air pockets.
+5. Transfer the mixture to the prepared loaf pan, pressing gently to remove air pockets and smooth the top.

-6. Bake for 45-50 minutes until golden brown and a toothpick inserted in the center comes out clean.
+6. Bake for 45-50 minutes until golden brown and a toothpick inserted in the center comes out clean (internal temperature ~160°F/71°C).

 Balancing Flavors